saralevay/saralevay.github.io/index.md

 # Hello

 <img src="./media/sl.png" alt="Clusters" align="left" style="width:20%; height:auto; margin-right:50px;">
-I am Sara, a physics postdoc, working on active matter and granular matter systems.
-I obtained my PhD in 2021 at the Budapest University of Technology and Economics.
-I studied different granular systems through DEM simulations.
-After a postdoc in Hungary and France, I now work in Spain on my MSCA project called PhotoActive.
+I’m Sara, a physics postdoctoral researcher fascinated by the dynamics of active matter and granular systems.
+I earned my PhD in 2021 at the Budapest University of Technology and Economics, where I explored granular materials through DEM simulations and spent part of my doctoral work in Germany.
+After postdoctoral work in Hungary and France, I moved to Spain for my MSCA project PhotoActive, spending two years investigating light-responsive active matter.
+Since completing the project, I’ve continued my research in Spain as a postdoc, now working with a diverse range of active matter systems at the University of Navarra.

 I hope you find my projects interesting :)
 <br clear="left"/>